Frequently Asked Questions

 Q. Do you take cases on a contingency basis?

 This does not mean that we take any case, or take all cases, on a contingency basis.
-But if, after a free consultation, we believe that your case has merit and is appropriate for a contingency arrangement, then our attorney’s fees and costs will be paid at the close of the case if there is a recovery.
+But if, after a Free Consultation, we believe that your case has merit and is appropriate for a contingency arrangement, then our attorney’s fees and costs will be paid at the close of the case if there is a recovery.
 Please see the Florida Bar Statement of Client’s Rights for more information on attorney employment under a contingency fee agreement.

 Q. Do I have the right to challenge an insurance company’s denial of my claim?